-Our committed citizen volunteers help preserve, protect and restore Wisconsin’s 86,888 miles of streams and rivers by providing valuable scientific data to Wisconsin’s natural resource professionals and community leaders.
+WAV volunteers help preserve, protect and restore Wisconsin’s 86,888 miles of streams and rivers by providing valuable scientific data to Wisconsin’s natural resource professionals and community leaders.
 Data we collect inform decision-making about real-world resource management issues that impact local communities.
-These data are entered into the WDNR’s public Surface Water Integrated Monitoring System (SWIMS) online database.
-Anyone with web access can view the data in the database, which is searchable by county, stream or site name.
+All WAV volunteers enter stream monitoring data into the Wisconsin Department of Natural Resources’ Surface Water Integrated Monitoring System (SWIMS) database.

 Tip: Search Wisconsin’s waters using the DNR’s Wisconsin Water Search tool to learn about the conditions, management goals and habitat of a local waterbody.

 WAV Stream Monitoring Data Dashboard

 Click the link below to explore and download data collected by WAV volunteers at stream stations across Wisconsin!
 See where volunteers conducted baseline data, nutrient data, and continuous temperature data during the field season.